MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/scripting.md

 ## Scripting actions

+> [!IMPORTANT]
+> The scripting actions may not work as expected if they access resources (such as files) that require elevated privileges, while Power Automate doesn't run with administrator rights.

 ### <a name="rundoscommand"></a> Run DOS command
 Executes a DOS command or console application in invisible mode and retrieves its output upon completion